The Accountancy Licensing Library

 Peer Review Requirement

-Firms must undergo, no more frequently than once every three (3) years, peer reviews conducted in a manner specified by the Minnesota board.
+• Firms must undergo, no more frequently than once every three (3) years, peer reviews conducted in a manner specified by the Minnesota Board of Accountancy.
 The review must include a verification that individuals in the firm who are responsible for supervising attest and compilation services and who sign or authorize someone to sign the accountant's report on the financial statements on behalf of the firm meet the competency requirements set out in the professional standards for such services.
-Peer review processes should be operated and documents maintained in a manner designed to preserve confidentiality, and that neither the board nor any third party, other than the oversight body, has access to documents furnished or generated in the course of the review.

 Additional Requirements